Is Jackson's mom really an Alien from Space?

 The book truly is a child's view of the strange world of adulthood and the sometimes seemingly 'magical' or 'odd' behavior of said parents.

 My favorite part, I think, is when Jackson is trying to figure out how his mother knows what he's doing, while she's in a different room or has her back to him.
 "Does she have eyes in the back of her head?" he asks in the story.
 I recall my own two children at a young age wondering how I knew what they were doing...even though I was in a different room.

-Jackson's spin on his parents' 'strange' activities offered a humorous view of childhood and that it would be a funny book not just for children, but also for the adults in their lives.
+Jackson's spin on his parents' 'strange' activities offered a humorous view of childhood that would be a funny book not just for children, but also for the adults in their lives.

 Jackson and I became first-time authors within a week or so of each other: Jackson's My Mom is an Alien! was published at the age of 7, while my first book, If You Were..., was published at age 66.
 We celebrated being first time authors together and have continued writing our own books as well as co-authoring a book (WARNING.
 NEVER.
 EVER.) and a soon--to-be-published children's book series, The Adventures of Suitcase.The.Cat.

 Writing and publishing a book had been a decades-long dream of mine.
-And I made a decision to become first-time authors together...allowing my dear grandson the prviliege of becoming a pubslihed author before his GAM.
+And I made a decision to become first-time authors together...allowing my dear grandson the prviliege of becoming a published author just days before his GAM.

-His book has delighted both children and adults and he was invited to read it to a group of second graders at a loONE cal elementary school in December 2019.
+His book has delighted both children and adults and he was invited to read it to a group of second graders at a local elementary school in December 2019.
 That was his first public event as a published author.
-He told us the assembled group of students and parents that he was honored to be invited and would love to read to more students any time.
+He told the assembled group of students and parents that he was honored to be invited and would love to read to more students any time.